 Form for Unauthorized Information (UI) cases - Laws 73C and 16.

-The committee chair or scribe should fill in the form as the committee addresses each question.
+The TD, reviewer, committee chair, or scribe should fill in the form as each question is addressed.

 1. Was UI available?
 (Law 16A)